 MND does not stop air being processed by your body, but it can weaken the muscles that help your lungs to inhale and exhale.
 This means that breathing problems can occur, leading to other symptoms, such as fatigue and breathlessness.

-A respiratory consultant can assess your breathing and advise.
-This may include information about exercises, physiotherapy, positioning, coughing techniques and mechanical breathing support, known as ventilation.
+A respiratory consultant can assess your breathing and provide guidance.
+This may include information about exercises, physiotherapy, positioning and coughing techniques.
+They also advise on mechanical breathing support, known as ventilation.

 Extra oxygen is not usually recommended with MND, as it can upset the balance in your body between oxygen and carbon dioxide.
 Too much carbon dioxide can be harmful.